mueedqadri/course_compass/README.md

 ## Acknowledgments

 * Used the website [canva](https://www.canva.com/) to design the logo.
 * Using the website [unDraw](https://undraw.co/) for the background image.
 * Used the documentation available on [Material UI](https://material-ui.com/) to integrate the code and fix any errors.
 Also, checked the API documentation to find the extended functionality of a component.
+* The image for the professor was taken from [Pinterest](https://www.pinterest.com/pin/502292164692373728/)
+* The content for the Course Info was taken from [George Mason University](https://ist.gmu.edu/wp-content/uploads/IT103Summer2013Syllabus.pdf)

 ## References

-[1] R. Kumar, "How to Install Homebrew on macOS", November 24, 2020, https://tecadmin.net/install-homebrew-macos/
+[1] R. Kumar, *How to Install Homebrew on macOS", November 24, 2020*, Accessed on: JUN.
+18, 2021.
-[2] A. Stacoviak, "Install Node.js and npm using Homebrew on OS X and macOS", March 12, 2013, https://changelog.com/posts/install-node-js-with-homebrew-on-os-x
-[3] Salesforce Inc., "GitHub Integration (Heroku GitHub Deploys)", April 09, 2020, https://devcenter.heroku.com/articles/github-integration
-[4] “Create a new react app,” Reactjs.org.
 [Online].
+Available: https://tecadmin.net/install-homebrew-macos/
+[2] A. Stacoviak, *Install Node.js and npm using Homebrew on OS X and macOS*, Accessed on: JUN.
+18, 2021.
+[Online].
+Available: https://changelog.com/posts/install-node-js-with-homebrew-on-os-x
+[3] Salesforce Inc., *GitHub Integration (Heroku GitHub Deploys)*, Accessed on: JUN.
+18, 2021.
+[Online].
+Available: https://devcenter.heroku.com/articles/github-integration
+[4] Reactjs.org., *Create a new react app*, Accessed on: JUN.
+20, 2021.
+[Online].
 Available: https://reactjs.org/docs/create-a-new-react-app.html.
-[Accessed: 24-May-2021].